sylvialchen/bo-bo-card-game/README.md

 #### Bo-Bo Card Game (MOBILE ONLY)
 Bo-Bo is a chinese card game where each player gets (4) cards.
 The (4) cards must be organized into (2) "hands" of (2) cards.

-The hands' are scored as pairs being the highest, then base 10 for mismatched cards.
-Aces are highest only in pairs, otherwise it is counted as "1."
-Similar with Face cards, where they take on their value only as a pair, but are otherwise counted as "10."
-With Base 10, an unmatching face card will = 0.
+Hands' are scored as pairs being the highest, and *base 10* for mismatched cards:
+* Aces are highest only in pairs, otherwise it is counted as "1."
+* Face cards take their value only as a pair, otherwise counted as "10".This means that an unmatching face card will === 0.

 ### Technologies Used
 * Javascript